Doli282/PassHunter/tests/E2E_01_simulated_workflow.md

 ## Steps

 1. Create a user in the web application.
 2. Create a watchlist and define a domain in the web GUI.
-Use a monitored string, that is (or is not) matched to the test data.
+Use a monitored string, that is matched to the test data.
 3. Set email alerts for the watchlist.
 4. Upload the dataset to the monitored Telegram channel.